AliMorabih/AliPortfolio/README.md

 # Welcome to My Portfolio

 Hi there!
-Welcome to my personal portfolio repository.
-Here you'll find examples of my work, projects, and skills.
+Welcome To my personal portfolio repository.

 ## About Me